 9. Remember there’s no way every detail of every project can be under your control

 The hardest thing for a project manager is to just sit back and trust that your team is doing its job, especially if you’re a perfectionist.
 But you picked this team for a reason, and they are certainly capable of their assignments.
 Use the project team to its fullest by allowing team members to do their jobs.
 Use the best project collaboration tools and hold people accountable, but trying to do everyone’s job while trying to manage the project is a recipe for failure.
 Micromanaging causes resentment, passion aggression and a lack of repsect Your team was selected for a reason, and are perfectly capable of doing a job well done.
-Trying to do everything and be everywhere will
+Trying to do everything and be everywhere will be absolute chaos.

 10. Have contingency plans